-The Core Fund sold one property during each of the three months ended March 31, 2015 and 2014.
-The Core Fund elected to adopt the amendments to the Codification that provide guidance on reporting discontinued operations early, effective January 1, 2014, and as a result, did not report the sale of its remaining ownership interest in the entity that owns One North Wacker in discontinued operations for the periods presented.
+The Core Fund sold two and three properties during the nine months ended September 30, 2015 and 2014, respectively.
+The Core Fund elected to adopt the amendments to the Codification that provide guidance on reporting discontinued operations early, effective January 1, 2014, and as a result, did not report the sale of The KPMG Building, 720 Olive Way, Charlotte Plaza and its remaining ownership interest in the entity that owns One North Wacker in discontinued operations for the periods presented.
 In January 2014, the Core Fund sold 101 Second Street, which was deemed held for sale as of December 31, 2013 and was reclassified into assets and liabilities held for sale, which are included in other assets and other liabilities and income from discontinued operations for all periods presented.
 This reclassification is reflected in the table below.